All posts by BlackerFriday.com

 TurboTax offers a wide range of discounts and tools to simplify tax preparation for 2025, making it easier and more affordable for taxpayers to file accurately.
 While it’s unclear if PwC employees currently have access to specific TurboTax discounts, they may still benefit from the firm’s internal resources and financial planning tools.
 Whether you’re an individual filer, small business owner, or PwC employee, leveraging these tools and offers can help streamline the often-daunting task of filing taxes.

-Updated on Monday, February 17, 2025: The 2025 tax season is here and as always, TurboTax is offering several discounts to help you save on your tax prep fees.
+Updated on Sunday, April 6, 2025: The 2025 tax season is quickly coming to an end, and TurboTax is offering several discounts to help you save on your tax prep fees before the April 15th deadline arrives.
 Whether you’re a first-time filer, self-employed, or a military service member, TurboTax has several options available.
-Here’s a breakdown of the current offers available from now through the end of February:
+Here’s a breakdown of the current offers available from now through the end of April:

-TurboTax is providing an additional 20% off discount on all online versions of its software when purchased directly from Intuit.
+TurboTax is providing an additional 10% off discount on all online versions of its software when purchased directly from Intuit.
 This offer applies only to federal TurboTax products and excludes state filings.
-The savings are in addition to the early-season discounts on select “Live” versions (which can be as high as 40%) and are valid until February 28, 2025.
+The savings are in addition to the current end-of-season pricing and are valid until April 15, 2025.
 However, this promotion cannot be combined with any other TurboTax offers, so be mindful of other discounts you may be considering.

 For small business owners and freelancers, TurboTax offers the QuickBooks Solopreneur Bundle at 50% off for the first three months.
 This bundle provides QuickBooks tools to help track income and expenses, with the price reduced from $20/month to $10/month for the initial period.
 It’s a useful resource for those looking to manage their business finances efficiently while saving on bookkeeping costs.